 The College of Engineering and Computer Science offers a broad spectrum of undergraduate degrees, certificates, and minors.
 The Jonesboro campus supports the following undergraduate programs.

-Civil Engineering, Bachelor of Science (B.S.C.E.)
+Civil Engineering, Bachelor of Science in Civil Engineering (B.S.C.E.)

 Computer Science, Minor, Bachelor of Arts, Bachelor of Science (minor, B.A., B.S.)